amake/gradle-android-l10n-fix-plugin/README.md

     ```
     apply plugin: 'com.madlonkay.android-l10n-fix'
     ```
+   This activates the compile-time fix.
 Note:
     - This plugin should be applied *after* the Android plugin
     - Apply this plugin to all Android projects that have locale-specific resources
-3. Optionally configure the plugin with a `l10n` block.
+3. (Optional) Configure the plugin with a `l10n` block.
 See below for options.
+4. To activate the runtime fix:
+   1. Make your `Activity` classes extend `L10nActivity`
+   2. Anywhere you first reference the `WebView` class (loading a layout containing a `WebView`, using any `WebView` static methods), immediately afterwards call `L10nUtil.fixLocales(getResources())`

 ## Configuration